benfrankel/pyri_state/README.md

 # Thoughts

-- States are just "double buffers" with a fixed flush point (`OnTrans`) and some change detection and dependency tooling.
+- States are just double buffers with a fixed flush point and some change detection and dependency tooling.

 # Questions